-Figure 3: Example of samples from differently smooth Gaussian process priors and their posteriors after having observed the same set of points.
+Fig. 5.
+Samples from differently smooth Gaussian process priors and posteriors after having observed the same set of points.
 Grey lines indicate samples from the GP.
 Black dots mark empirical observations.
 The dark grey line marks the current mean of the GP.
 The red triangle shows the prediction for the new data point.